omegacms/serializable-closure/README.md

 ## Installation via Composer

-Add `"omegacms/serializable-closure": "^1.0.0"` to the require block in your `composer.json` file and then run `composer install`.
+To install the package, add the following to your `composer.json` file:

 ```json
 {